Pros and Cons of a Virtual Career Fair:

 - Allows exhibitors to engage with past attendees and tap into existing talent pools with ease.

 - No in-person interactions, so recruiters and employers may not be able to get a detailed image of potential employees.

 - Job seekers may leave the event feeling like they haven't connected well enough with prospective employers.

 - The immediacy of the event may be lost, especially when there are no corporate gifts/promotional products to take home.

 - Demands investment in virtual career platform software, webinar software, applicant tracking systems, etc., and training event staff to use these platforms properly.

 How to Plan a Virtual Career Fair:

-An easy nine-step guide to planning a virtual career fair.
+An easy step-by-step guide to planning a virtual career fair.